alwaysdata/documentation/e-mails/delivery.en.md

 - `+1`: New customer: the profile was recently created,
 - `+X`: Too many bounces (in percentile): the account has sent too much e-mails that were sent back with an error in the last few hours.
 If the number exceeds *10%*, the system will add `+1` point and if it exceeds *30%*, `+2` points.

-In order not to be dependent on abuse from other clients using the same mail server you can rent a dedicated IP in the **Advanced > IP Addresses** tab of the account.
+In order not to be dependent on abuse from other users being the same mail server you can rent a dedicated IP in the **Advanced > IP Addresses** tab of the account.
 You will be asked to specify emails sent by this IP according to the rating they will have received by the antispam.

 ## Notes